microsoft/terminal/README.md

-# Welcome
+# Welcome to the Windows Terminal, Console and Command-Line repo

-This repository contains the source code & documentation for:
+This repository contains the source code for:

 * [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701)
 * The Windows console host (`conhost.exe`)